cloudfoundry-attic/bosh-lite/README.md

 cf create-space development
 cf target -s development
 ```
 Now you are ready to run commands such as `cf push`.
+If your Cloud Foundry deployment needs to go through an HTTP proxy to reach the Internet, specify `http_proxy`, `https_proxy` and `no_proxy` environment variables using `cf create-env` or add them to the `env:` section of your application's `manifest.yaml`.
+This ensures the buildpacks can download required libraries, gems, etc. during application staging and running.

 ## SSH into deployment jobs